Contact Us

 Conopholis americana

 Creamy yellow-ish stubby stems of Conopholis americana arise from the leaf litter in late spring and early summer, aligning perfectly with an increase in bear activity.
 Though this species has a wide range in the Eastern US and up into Canada, it’s not fairly abundant.
-This however doesn’t stop bears from chowing down during the months of May and June when it’s in flower.
-In fact, for the black bears of the Great Smoky Mountains National Park, bear corn makes up anywhere from 10 to 15% of their diet.
+This doesn’t stop bears from chowing down during the months of May and June when it’s in flower.
+In fact, for the black bears of the Great Smoky Mountains National Park, bear corn makes up anywhere from 10-15% of their diet.
 Some naturalists have also coined the common name bear-lax for reasons you can conjure up using your imagination.

 Evidence shows that despite the mere decade it gets to live, its unwilling host is not without damage.
 Roots of oaks that come into contact with the tubercle mass are vastly diminished over time and years of siphoning off nutrients.
-So much so that some decay.
+So much so that some even decay.
 Another stunningly smart trick is the promotion of newer, shallower root growth by Conopholis.
 This stimulation promotes root growth to fan outward, creating an easier opportunity for those tiny seeds to come into contact with, and eventually parasitize again.

 Breaking down the plant name one last time, Conopholis comes from the Latin ‘cono’ for conifer or cone and ‘pholis’ meaning scale.